-Designated as Unique under Tender Regulations, our Prevention and Intervention Programme (P&I) has been utilised by twenty five local authorities, social businesses and charities as a whole-team staff training and project development programme with accompanying frameworks, allowing for substantial financial savings while attracting Social Care awards and nominations.
+Designated as Unique under Tender Regulations, our Prevention and Intervention Programme (P&I) has been utilised by twenty seven local authorities Children & Families Department, social businesses and charities as a whole-team staff training and project development programme with accompanying frameworks, allowing for substantial financial savings while attracting Social Care awards and nominations.

 Dependant on the needs of the commissioning body, this programme prepares staff to provide a fast-track resource across Early, Preventative and Crisis interventions.

-The Programme combines the Solution Focused Model (deShazer ’85); Examine, Repair & Move On Approach (Murphy ’93), Optima Communication Skills (Murphy ’06) and the specialist frameworks and structures designed by the Consultancy to achieve better outcomes when working with children, young people and families.
+The Programme combines the Solution Focused Model (deShazer ’85); Examine, Repair & Move On Approach (Murphy ’93), our own Group Work programmes along with the specialist frameworks and structures designed by the Consultancy to achieve better outcomes when working with children, young people and families.

 Some Local Authorities have utilized the Prevention and Intervention Programme to create a “change of use” from Residential Unit to Family Support Service, with the existing workers being trained in the Programme.

 The programme has also been utilized by Spurgeon’s, Action for Children and Catch22 in their role in fulfilling a Family Support resource for local authorities

 WARWICKSHIRE COUNTY COUNCIL

 Second intake of delegates in September 2018 receive their P&I certificates from Jenny Butlin-Moran, Service Manager – Safeguarding, Quality & Assurance

 Warwickshire County Council commissioned the P&I Programme for implementation with Children & Families Teams across the Service.
 The first cohort were trained in July 2018, pictured with the Interim Assistant Director, John Coleman awarding the delegates with their Certificates at the close of training.